 - 220.127.116.11 MySQL Server Options and Variables for NDB Cluster

 - 22.214.171.124 NDB Cluster TCP/IP Connections Using Direct Connections

 - 126.96.36.199 NDB Cluster Shared-Memory Connections

 - 188.8.131.52 SCI Transport Connections in NDB Cluster

 - 184.108.40.206 Configuring NDB Cluster Send Buffer Parameters

-Configuring MySQL Cluster requires working with two files:
+Configuring NDB Cluster requires working with two files:

 config.inicontains a description of each node involved in the cluster.
 This includes configuration parameters for data nodes and configuration parameters for connections between all nodes in the cluster.
 For a quick reference to the sections that can appear in this file, and what sorts of configuration parameters may be placed in each section, see Sections of the